-SAT There is no evidence of unwarranted or unnecessary removal, modification, or recontouring of tooth structure contiguous to the restoration.
-ACC There is minimal evidence of unwarranted or unnecessary removal, modification, or recontouring of tooth structure contiguous to the restoration.
-(Enameloplasty) SUB There is evidence of unwarranted or unnecessary removal, modification, or recontouring of tooth structure contiguous to the restoration.
-(Enameloplasty) DEF There is gross enameloplasty resulting in the exposure of dentin.
+SAT There is no evidence of unwarranted or unnecessary removal or recontouring of tooth structure contiguous to the restoration.
+There is no excess restorative material present that is not contiguous with the restoration.
+There is evidence of unwarranted or unnecessary removal or recontouring of tooth structure contiguous to ACC the restoration that is no greater than 0.5mm (Enameloplasty).
+Excess present that is not contiguous with the restoration no greater than 0.5 mm.
+There is evidence of unwarranted or unnecessary removal or recontouring of tooth structure contiguous to SUB the restoration that is greater than 0.5 mm up to 1 mm (Enameloplasty).
+Excess present that is not contiguous with the restoration greater than 0.5 mm up to 1 mm.
+DEF There is greater than 1 mm of enameloplasty.
+There is excess present that is not contiguous with the restoration greater than 1 mm.